 How to Calculate Your Free Credit Score

-It’s actually fairly easy to see where you stand when it comes to your FICO score.
-All you need to do is visit Bankrate’s FICO Score Estimator and answer ten questions.
+It’s actually fairly easy to see where you stand when it comes to your credit score.
+All you need to do is visit this credit score estimator and fill in the fields.
 Once you have done that, the calculator will tell you what range your score falls into.
 This can provide you with a starting point for improving your finances.
 If you are considered to have “Fair” credit, you can make it a goal to move up into the “Good” category.
 If you are in the “Good” category, knowing your estimated score can provide you with a starting point to take you into the “Excellent” category.

-Bankrate’s calculator can’t be perfect, since the exact FICO algorithm is proprietary.
-But using the information that FICO has made public about the way some of the factors are weighted, it’s possible to come pretty close.
+The calculator can’t be perfect, since the exact scoring algorithm is proprietary.
+But using the information that has been made public about the way some of the factors are weighted, it’s possible to come pretty close.
 In fact, I found this calculator to be quite accurate when I compared the results with my own credit information.

 I have three different reports that I’ve paid for to get my credit score over the last five years.
 Two were from Equifax and one was from TransUnion.
 I answered the questions using the information in these reports and not only did the calculator get the range right, all three times the score on the reports came within 10 points of the middle of the calculated range for that report.
 That’s not bad at all!

 While you may have all the needed information handy and could check your score at any time, I recommend ordering your free credit reports and using that information with the calculator.
 You can order your free credit report, use the exact information provided by the report to ensure maximum accuracy, and then write the score the estimator gives you on the report for your records.

 If you plan to apply for credit, it’s best to pay for your “official” credit score.
 However, if you are just keeping tabs on your financial progress, Bankrate’s free credit score estimator is a great resource that you can use for your own information.